aiven/devportal/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.rst

 Configure multi-tenancy in OpenSearch® Dashboard
 -------------------------------------------------

-This section provides information on configuring multi-tenancy in OpenSearch Dashboard, which involves enabling OpenSearch Security management, creating tenants, assigning roles, and mapping roles to users.
+This section provides information on configuring multi-tenancy in OpenSearch Dashboard, which involves enabling OpenSearch Security management, creating custom tenants, assigning roles, and mapping roles to users.

 Step 1: Enable OpenSearch® Security management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To set up multi-tenancy in OpenSearch Dashboard, the initial step is to :doc:`enable OpenSearch Security management <../howto/enable-opensearch-security>` on your Aiven for OpenSearch service.
-This will provide necessary authentication and authorization features required for multi-tenancy.
+If you use the default tenants (Private and Global) in OpenSearch Dashboard, you do not need to enable OpenSearch Security management on your Aiven for OpenSearch service.
+However, if you want to support custom tenants, enabling OpenSearch Security management is required as it provides necessary authentication and authorization features.

-To enable OpenSearch Security management, see enable OpenSearch .
+To enable OpenSearch Security management for Aiven for OpenSearch, refer to :doc:`Enable OpenSearch Security management <../howto/enable-opensearch-security>`.

 Step 2: Create a tenant
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-After enabling OpenSearch Security management on your Aiven for OpenSearch service, the next step is to configure tenants.
 A tenant is a logical grouping of users and data, each with its own set of users, roles, and permissions.

-OpenSearch users have access to two default tenants: Global and Private.
-The Global Tenant is shared by all users, and the Private Tenant is exclusively available to a single user and cannot be shared.
+OpenSearch users can access two default tenants: *Global* and *Private*, which are available even without enabling OpenSearch Security management.
+All users share the Global Tenant, and the Private Tenant is exclusively available to a single user and cannot be shared.

-To create a new tenant, follow these steps:
+If you have enabled OpenSearch Security management and wish to create a custom tenant, follow these steps:

 1. Log in to OpenSearch Dashboard with administrative access.
 2. From the left navigation menu, select **Security** and select **Tenants**.
 3. Select **Create tenant** to create a new tenant.
 4. In the **Create Tenant** screen, enter a name and description for your new tenant.
-5. Select **Create** to save your new tenant.
+5. Select **Create** to save your new custom tenant.

 Step 3: Assign tenant to roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~